KevinMusgrave/pytorch-metric-learning/docs/utils.md

 	* **model_folder**: A string which is the folder path where models, optimizers etc. will be saved.
 	* **test_interval**: Optional.
 Default value is 1.
 Validation will be run every ```test_interval``` epochs.
 	* **patience**: Optional.
 Default value is None.
 If not None, training will end early if ```epoch - best_epoch > patience```.
+	* **test_collate_fn**: Optional.
+Default value is None.
+This is the collate function used by the dataloader during testing.
 * **end_of_testing_hook**: This function records accuracy metrics.
 You can pass this function directly into a tester object.